 - Three beads in different sizes (small, medium, and large)

 - A long toothpick or a wooden skewer that fits through the holes in the beads

-Cover the beads with glue (we used E6000) and roll the beads in the moss until they’re completely covered.
-Just make sure you don’t cover the holes though.
+Cover the beads with glue (we used E6000) and roll them in the moss until they’re completely covered.
+Just make sure you don’t cover the holes, though.
 UGH, it’s a bitch to try and find them again.
-Ask me, I know 😉
+Ask me how I know 😉

 How to Make a Fairy Porch Swing

 The swing can be made in two ways.
 You can either use sturdy card stock or ice cream sticks.
 The ice cream sticks are a little harder to cut into the right shapes, but nothing beats the look of a real wooden porch swing 😉 If you use card stock, please seal all the pieces with outdoor varnish to protect them from getting wet and soggy before putting the swing together.

 - Ice cream sticks or thick card stock and skewer

 - Fine cable jewelry chains.
 You could also use twine